 Any analysis of the need for regulatory intervention should take into account not only static efficiency (as short-term competition), but also dynamic efficiency, a term which encompasses the potential impact on incentives for investment and development of new products and services.
-When assessing the evolution of telecommunications markets, consideration of OTT (Over-The-Top) services provided by CAPs (Content and Application Providers) may also be relevant.
+When assessing the evolution of telecommunications markets, consideration of OTT (Over-The-Top) services provided by content and application providers (CAPs) may also be relevant.
 Although OTTs are unlikely to increase competition at the telecommunication access infrastructure level, CAPs might exert competitive pressure at the retail level for certain media and voice services.